mesanu1/pnn-citation-rec/README.md

 Notebooks marked "multi-seed" in the table were run with `SEED ∈ {42, 43, 44}` to produce the `mean ± std` numbers.
 The default value in each notebook is seed 42; change `SEED` at the top of the config cell to reproduce the others.

-## Hardware notes

-The reported runs used a single NVIDIA RTX Pro 6000 Blackwell (96 GB VRAM).
-Per-epoch training time ranged from ~30 s (GraphSAGE) to ~65 s (HetGAT-5L).
-The full-pool evaluation step needs ~12 GB of GPU memory at the default `EVAL_FULLPOOL_BATCH = 16`; reduce it if you hit OOM on a smaller GPU.